-Physical exam as needed: A physical exam to assess your overall health is important when you have had melanoma.
+- Physical exam: A physical exam to assess your overall health is important when you have melanoma.
 For the first two years, you’ll want to get an exam every three to six months.
 Then for the next three years, the appointments can be every three months to a year.
 After the fifth year, the exams can be as needed.
 Do a monthly self-examination of your lymph nodes to check your progress.

 Your doctor may recommend a different schedule based on your overall health.

 Managing stage 3 melanoma can be challenging.
 With technological and medical advances, this diagnosis may not be as severe as it once was.